 A gate is considered missed, when the boat crosses the base line on which both buoys making up that gate, is passed outside the 2 buoys.
-In this case maximum points for that gate are deducted.
+In this case points for that gate are not given.

-All gates not passed in the correct order are considered as missed
+Gates not passed in the correct order are considered as missed

-For batteries in the F3E, weight, number of cells see Anex A1.
+For batteries, weight, number of cells in the F3E, see Annex A1.